-It’s the Easter holidays this month and even with the best of intentions about getting lots done and having some fun with the kids, it can sometimes be difficult to find things to do while they are home for a couple of weeks.
+It’s the school holidays this month and even with the best of intentions about getting lots done and having some fun with the kids, it can sometimes be difficult to find things to do while they are home for a couple of weeks.
 As such, I wanted to share a little idea/tip that I am going to try out these holidays with my daughter to try and answer the problem.

 The idea is really simple: –